michellewl/building_resilience/README.md

 - XG Boost

 ### Hypothesis
-A heuristic model predicts energy demand with lower error than a machine learning model.
+- A heuristic model predicts energy demand with lower error than a machine learning model.

-### Goal
-To infer the effect of climate model weather predictions on the energy demand of building heating and cooling.

-Climate/weather data is readily available from global climate models (GCMs) but require bias correction before they can be used in further analysis.
+- In future climate scenarios, the energy demand for space cooling in buildings increases (assuming current space cooling technology).

+## to edit

 What is our probability model?